 This workshop reinforces the role of the supervising driver and the importance of the 'stepped approach' to allow learner drivers to get their initial driving experience under conditions involving lower risk, and then gradually present them with more complex situations.
 It also highlights the importance of teaching 'low risk driving' techniques to learner drivers and the important role of parents in establishing parameters and support for provisional licence holders.

 The two-hour workshop is for parents, other supervisors of learner drivers and the learner driver.
 The workshop seeks to provide practical advice on supervision, completing the Log Book and current licence conditions.

-Log Book Run for Learner Drivers & Their Supervisor
+Log Book Run for Learner Drivers and Their Supervisor

 The Log Book Run is a great opportunity for you and your supervisor: